Embedded Car Insurance Explained: Buying Coverage at the Dealership

 Even if your dealership offers embedded insurance, you're never required to accept it.
 Always compare the quote against at least 2–3 traditional insurers before committing to make sure you're getting the best rate.

 The embedded insurance market is growing at a remarkable pace.
-Global market estimates for 2026 range from $138 billion to $176 billion, with auto insurance representing roughly 29–30% of total embedded insurance volume.
-Longer-term forecasts project the broader embedded insurance market could reach $1.1 trillion in gross written premiums by 2033.
-As of 2026, embedded distribution is no longer a novelty — it's becoming a mainstream channel at dealerships and OEM platforms across the U.S.
+The global market is estimated at $176 billion in 2026, with auto insurance representing a significant share of total embedded insurance volume.
+Longer-term forecasts project the broader embedded insurance market could reach $703 billion by 2029, growing at approximately 35% annually.
+As of 2026, embedded distribution is no longer a novelty — it's becoming a mainstream channel at dealerships and OEM platforms across the U.S., with an estimated 70% of consumers saying they prefer embedded insurance when offered through a digital platform.
+Studies show 84% of Millennial and Gen Z buyers want insurance offered at the dealership.

 Trusted by Thousands